Huydatnguyen/LSDMLab/README.md

 • Compare with Spark Dataframe.

 • Compare the use of Spark to the use of a non-parallel Python data analysis library such us Pandas.
+### 2.2 Deploying in the cloud
+Our Spark application is deployed in a real distributed environment (GCP Dataproc cluster) to conduct some performance evaluation in this context.